HBM/node-jet/README.md

 # Start some example peer

-The packege provides an example peer, which adds some States and Methods to play with.
+The package provides an example peer, which adds some States and Methods to play with.

      $ some-service.js